SUPPORT OUR OWN TORAH LEARNING ONLINE – AND OTHER WAYS OF SUPPORTING US

 Friends – we need your help!
-Please support us by making a contribution to assist Torah study,.
-Please donate to Torah Scholar or assist in donating Torah books.
+Please support us by making a contribution to assist Torah study.
+Please donate to a Torah scholar or assist in donating Torah books.
 A Paypal button is supplied below this introduction for you to use to make a contribution- in any way you can…

-Did you know?
 Chessed Ve’Emet is involved in online Torah teaching to people around the world!
-While our fees are modest – different currencies convert our amounts to values relative to each country.
-Certain countries in the world – such as South Africa – pay almost 4 times the rate shown on our site (Dollars to Rands) which is a considerable sum for anyone!
-Due to this, when possible, we try to accommodate those living elsewhere to pay amounts that are affordable in *their* countries!
-As a result, we lose out on the income we could be making for our own country (Israel.)
+On another note – while our fees are modest, different currencies convert our amounts to values relative to each country.
+Certain countries in the world – such as South Africa – pay almost 4 times the rate shown on our site (Shekels to Rands) which is a considerable sum for anyone!
+Due to this, when possible, we try to accommodate those living elsewhere to pay amounts that are affordable in their countries!
+As a result, we lose out on the income we could be making for our own country (Israel).
 We can only do this because there are donors out there – like yourself – who are prepared to subsidize a session making it affordable for those in need.